harvard-nrg/executors/README.md

 Executors
 =========
-If you want to write scripts that will work transparently across different job schedulers, things can get weird pretty quickly.
+If you want to write scripts that work transparently across different job schedulers, things can get weird, and it's easy to find yourself locked into a specific job scheduler.
+Executors tries to eliminate this challenge.
+Just tell Executors to run a command and it will run it on whatever is available.

-Executors provides a consistent API around different job schedulers.
-Each scheduler module provides an `Executor` class with methods to `submit`, `update`, and `cancel` jobs.
-With these methods at your disposal, you can build more portable tools quickly.
+Each scheduler within Executors will expose methods to `submit`, `update`, and `cancel` a job.
+With these methods, you can build fairly sophisticated tools quickly.
+If you need to run on your local machine today, Slurm tomorrow, and LSF next week, you don't need to change anything.

-Executors also provides a special `JobArray` class for building and controlling collections of jobs as a single unit.
-There are no restrictions on the size or shape of jobs added to a `JobArray` and you can set behaviors such as killing all remaining jobs if a single job fails.
+Executors also provides a special `JobArray` class for building and managing collections of jobs as a single object.
+There are no restrictionson the size or shape of jobs that you can add to a `JobArray`.
+You can also setup convenient behaviors such as killing all remaining jobs if a single job fails.

 ## Table of contents
 1. [Installation](#installation)